 Ecobricks are a way to deal with some of the vast amounts of plastic pollution out there.
 It is important to understand that this is not ideal in the long-term and that, for many reasons, we need to be moving towards zero waste.
 Projects encourage community collaboration, teach about plastic pollution and show how difficult plastic is to deal with.
 Ecobricks can be and are used to make buildings, benches, artwork and much more.
 Whole schools have been built using ecobricks.

 As building materials, it is vital that they are made correctly to ensure structural integrity.
 Follow the link below to learn how.

-The Plastic Free Swindon campaign will be using ecobricks alongside other work and projects to demonstrate the problems with the use and disposal of plastic.
+For the Plastic Free Swindon campaign we will be using ecobricks alongside other work and projects to raise awareness of the problems with the use, recycling and disposal of plastic.
 We have upcoming workshops and events including SCAN stalls.
 We may also build with them in community projects.
 More details to follow shortly…

 The pictures below show how engagement with local schools can be highly effective in communicating positive messages towards a brighter, sustainable future.
 These ecobricks were made by school children for the Sustainable Living Event in March 2019.